JuliaPlots/PlotDocs.jl/docs/src/series_types/contour.md

 # [Contour Plots](@id contour)

-The easiest way to get started with contour plots is to use the PyPlot backend.
-PyPlot requires the `PyPlot.jl` package which can be installed by typing `]` and then `add PyPlot` into the REPL.
-The first time you call `pyplot()`, Julia may install matplotlib for you.
-All of the plots generated on this page use PyPlot, although the code will work for the default GR backend as well.
+The easiest way to get started with contour plots is to use the PythonPlot backend.
+PythonPlot requires the `PythonPlot.jl` package which can be installed by typing `]` and then `add PythonPlot` into the REPL.
+The first time you call `pythonplot()`, Julia may install matplotlib for you.
+All of the plots generated on this page use PythonPlot, although the code will work for the default GR backend as well.

 Let's define some ranges and a function `f(x, y)` to plot.
 Notice the `'` in the line defining `z`.